Did you know...

 - Career and Technical Education prepares students for tomorrow’s workplace.
 Career and Technical Education educators work closely with the Department of Workforce Services and Utah employers to make sure students have the skills the labor market demands.

 Our vision is to see that every student has the opportunity to explore a variety of career areas, throughout high school, that will equip him or her with the academic knowledge, technical and employment skills vital for entry into the evolving workforce of the 21st century.

 AREAS OF STUDY

 Agricultural Education: Encompasses agricultural business and management, agricultural engineering, animal science, and horticulture.

-Business Education: Encompasses accounting, administrative procedures/office support positions, banking and finance, business computer technology, communications, and Web page design.
+Business and Marketing Education: Encompasses core business and marketing classes such as: accounting, banking and finance, business computer technology, communications, entrepreneurship, social media marketing, and Web page design.